nagakamira/pm/README.md

 	pan -b grep

-The package manager will build and compress the package into /pkg/arc/ directory as grep-2.21.pkg.tar.xz.
+Pan will build and compress the package into /pkg/arc/ directory as grep-2.21.pkg.tar.xz.
 If you have more than one recipes that have the same section, ie base, you can simply build them altogether by using grpbld:

 	grpbld base
 or